Moors-Code/Fragment-sequencing/README.md

 #### Main analysis

-1.Cell_segmentation_Cellpose_and_SCE_object_generation.R: This part uses Cellpose to segment Molecular Cartography images into single cells based on DAPI images.
-And then single cells of all slides are combined in a SCE object.
+1.1.Cell_segmentation_Cellpose.sh: This part does cell segmentation of Molecular Cartography images using the python package Cellpose.

+1.2.Process_Segmentation.sh: This part generates count matrices of genes per single cell.

+1.3.Build_SCE_Object.R: This part produces a single cell experiment object of counts per segmented cell.

 2.Preprocessing_Feature_integration.R: This part does preprocessing of SCE object and integrates x and y coordinates of manually drawn spatial areas (CV, PV, Metastasis).